Eniola-Hannah/Pixar-Films-Analysis/README.md

 b.
 Distribution of films by CinemaScore rating
-  - A ~ 15
+  - Films with 'A' Cinemascore rating are 15
-  - A+ ~ 7
+  - Films with 'A+' Cinemascore rating are 7
-  - A- ~ 3
+  - Films with 'A-' Cinemascore rating are 3
-  - NA ~ 3
+  - Films with 'NA' (Not Available) Cinemascore rating are 3

-  - A+ Has the highest box office earning on an average meaning CinemaScore rating affects the film financial success
+  - A+ Has the highest box office earning on an average meaning CinemaScore rating impacts the financial success of a film.

 c.